 Student Visa & Work Permit Assistance

-Language Schools are unlikely to help you process a work visa for the European Union as it’s both easier to hire a native English speaker from a near-by EU country (UK or Ireland).
+Language schools are unlikely to help you process a work visa for the European Union as it’s both easier to hire an EU national.
 Among other things, employers need to justify why the position can’t be for a Spaniard or, if not, someone from the EU (that’s why it’s complicated).
 Even if you do get this opportunity, it’s still a process that needs to be done from your home country, takes time a long time and may not go through.

 There are two types of student visa:

 Short term (longer than 3 months, but maximum 6 months): There are less requirements and documents needed to process this visa.
 It’s stamped / printed on your passport and that’s all you’d need.
 Once in Spain, you won’t have to or be able to obtain the NIE (foreigner’s ID number) and therefore would also not be eligible to apply for a work permit.
 Once the student visa is about to expire, if you’re interested in renewing it to stay in Spain for longer, you’d have to travel back home and apply for a student visa from there.